mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *it's not whether you get knocked down, it's whether you get back up.*
+> *outside of yourself, you control nothing… but you can manage anything.*

 </div>
 <!-- quote-end -->